 Also on this week’s show we talk about the ubiquitous “rating” scale, lessons we wish we could have learned sooner in life, and listen to Tim detail the finer points of non-verbal seduction.

-College can be a tough part of anyone’s life – you’ve just moved away from your friends and family, everyone seems obsessed with drinking and partying, and your roommate can’t seem to stop talking about the new World of Warcraft Cataclysm expansion.
+College can be a tough part of anyone’s life – you’ve just moved away from your friends and family, pill everyone seems obsessed with drinking and partying, search and your roommate can’t seem to stop talking about the new World of Warcraft Cataclysm expansion.

 But not all is lost!
-The Big Hot Sho is proud to present our first episode of Oxford Late Night, the podcast for people who like to party in Oxford.
+The Big Hot Sho is proud to present our first episode of Oxford Late Night, page the podcast for people who like to party in Oxford.
 Each week we’ll be your guide to what’s going on around town as well as what separates a Savant of the Square from that girl with a solo cup stuck in her heel.

 This week, classes start as students move back into Oxford, which can only mean three things: